logzio/logz-docs/_source/user-guide/infrastructure-monitoring/grafana-alerts.md

 You can duplicate the query and hide it.
 That way you can add alerts to the same graph you use to monitor your dashboard.

 Click the copy icon **<i class="far fa-copy"></i>** to duplicate the query.
-Then click **<i class="far fa-eye-slash"></i>** to hide the query.
+Then click **<i class="far fa-eye-slash"></i>** to hide the query in the dashboard.
 You'll only be using it for the alert, and don't want it to appear on the graph.

 Remove any variables.
-Select a fixed value for the source and erase the query.
-You can leave the query blank.
+Select a fixed source and erase the query or rewrite the query so it doesn't contain variables.
+You can also leave the query blank.

 ![Remove variables](https://dytvr9ot2sszz.cloudfront.net/logz-docs/grafana/grafana-variables.png)